17 | 18

 Wesley Sanctuary 7.30am | 9.30am (Live-streamed) | 11.30am | 5.00pm

-Liturgical Colour: Purple
+Liturgical Colour: White

 I. GATHERING

 We gather in the Lord’s name weekly to be renewed in our hearts and minds.
-Our worship of God is a response to his revelation as he reveals his truth to us through Scripture, sermon, prayers and songs.
+Our worship of God is a response to his revelation as he reveals his truth to us through Scripture, sermon, prayers and songs

 MEDITATION VERSES